Solar Cycle Observations: Introduction

 \section{Introduction}

-The fact that sunspot numbers rise and fall over the course of roughly 11 years has been reported since the mid 1800's \citep{schwabe:1844}.
-One hundred and eighty years later, astronomers still can not provide, or agree upon, a rigorous and precise explanation of the solar dynamo.
-So we optimistically carry on the observations, modeling and discussions to aid us in deciphering one of the fundamental, unsolved problems in astrophysics: how do dynamos operate within the Sun and the stars?
-And what are the physical processes that cause variations in solar and stellar cycle amplitude?
-For a general introduction to the evolution of solar dynamo theory, see Charbonneau \& Sokoloff (2023) (insert arXiv reference).

-The discovery of the solar cycle by \citet{schwabe:1844} likely inspired Wolfe to take daily observations of the Sun, thus beginning the crucial, historical recording of the sunspot number.
+In the mid 1800s, \citet{schwabe:1844} discovered the solar cycle by observing that sunspot numbers rise and fall over the course of roughly 11 years.
+This discovery likely inspired Wolfe to take daily observations of the Sun, thus beginning the crucial, historical recording of the sunspot number.
 See Section~\ref{SN} for the history, and recent revision, of the sunspot numbers.
 Studies of individual ARs and their properties began with sunspot drawings and daily observations, but AR research was revolutionized by \citet{hale:1908} who demonstrated their magnetic nature, as discussed in Section~\ref{AR}.

+\citet{Larmor:1919} proposed that the solar magnetic fields observed by Hale and his colleagues were generated through the process of electromagnetic induction in the electrically conducting solar plasma.
+This idea became known as dynamo theory and its evolution as applied to the Sun and stars is discussed extensively in \citet{charbonneau:2023}.

-In addition to sunspot numbers, the area occupied (both umbral and umbral plus penumbral area) and the position of the sunspots has been recorded since 1874, beginning at the Royal Observatory, Greenwich and later continuing via the National Oceanic and Atmospheric Administration (NOAA) and the US Air Force (USAF).
-The distribution of sunspot area as a function of latitude revealed that two sunspot bands existed on either side of the heliographic equator and that these bands moved equatorward in time.
-This pattern is known as the butterfly diagram, see Section~\ref{BD}.
-The large-scale dipole field that dominates at cycle minimum, and is a reliable precursor for the next cycle amplitude, is best-studied through the accumulation of small-scale flux at the poles, as discussed in Section~\ref{PF}.
+In addition to records of sunspot numbers, the area and position of sunspots has been recorded since 1874, beginning at the Royal Observatory, Greenwich and later continuing via the National Oceanic and Atmospheric Administration (NOAA).
+The distribution of sunspot area as a function of latitude and time revealed that two sunspot bands existed on either side of the heliographic equator and that these bands moved equatorward during the course of the solar cycle.This pattern is known as the butterfly diagram and is discussed in Section~\ref{BD}.
+One criteria of success for any dynamo model is its ability to reproduce the features of the sunspot bands, including the observed equatorward migration.

+While sunspots are distinctive, visible features containing strong magnetic fields, sunspots account for less than 1\,\% of the solar surface area even at solar cycle maximum.
+Determining the larger, global-scale magnetic structure of the Sun required measurements of weaker, more spatially distributed fields \citep{Stenflo:1970}.
+There is a large-scale dipole field that dominates at cycle minimum.
+The amplitude of this dipole is a reliable precursor for the next cycle amplitude, which is best-studied through the accumulation of small-scale flux at the poles, as discussed in Section~\ref{PF}.